-- 4.3.1 Where the administrator proposes to take fees based on time costs, he must first provide the creditors with detailed information in the form of a 'fees estimate'.
-A fees estimate is a written estimate that specifies - details of the work the administrator and his staff propose to undertake; - the hourly rate or rates the administrator and his staff propose to charge for each part of that work; - the time the administrator anticipates each part of that work will take; - whether the administrator anticipates it will be necessary to seek approval or further approval under the Rules; and - the reasons it will be necessary to seek such approval. - 4.3.2 In addition, the administrator must give the creditors details of the expenses he considers will be, or are likely to be, incurred. - 4.3.3 The fees estimate and details of expenses may include fees anticipated to be charged and expenses anticipated to be incurred if the administrator becomes the liquidator where the administration moves into winding up.
+- 4.3.3 In addition, the administrator must give the creditors details of the expenses they considers will be, or are likely to be, incurred. - 4.3.4 The fees estimate and details of expenses may include fees anticipated to be charged and expenses anticipated to be incurred if the administrator becomes the liquidator where the administration moves into winding up.